bharathajjarapu/Researchify/README.md

 # 📚 Researchify

-Welcome to the **AI Research Assistant** project!
+Welcome to the **AI Researcher** project!
 This nifty tool harnesses the power of Large Language Models (LLMs) and advanced web searching to help you craft top-notch reports on any topic. 🤓✨

 ## 🌟 Features